Political economy of finance, debt and development

 It is important to emphasize that this course does NOT follow an ordinary course structure (standard lecture followed by a separate tutorial).
 Instead, it is an interactive course that seeks to familiarise students with the agents and structures of finance by employing a range of different learning strategies, which includes regular small group discussions, interactive debates, and a fieldtrip.

-At the end of this module a student should be able to demonstrate:
+At the end of this module a student should be able to demonstrate an:

-- An ability to identify the role finance plays in development
+- ability to identify the role finance plays in development

-- An ability to identify the key actors in development finance
+- ability to identify the key actors in development finance

-- An understanding of the causes and consequences of financial crises
+- understanding of the causes and consequences of financial crises

-- An ability to use empirically-formed analysis to identity gaps and tensions between theory and practice
+- ability to use empirically-formed analysis to identity gaps and tensions between theory and practice

-Teaching will take the form of a two-hour seminar per week.
+Teaching will take the form of a 2-hour seminar per week.

 Method of assessment